-Recent public domain literature include works by Jane Austen, D.H.
+Recent literature include works by Jane Austen, D.H.
 Lawrence, Edith Wharton, Jorge Luis Borges, Mikhail Bulgakov, Jean Cocteau, Italo Svevo, Aldous Huxley, Winston Churchill, G.K.
 Chesterton, Maria Montessori, Lu Xun, Joseph Conrad, Zane Grey, H.G.
 Wells, and Edgar Rice Burroughs.

 - Cane by Jean Toomer

 - Bambi by Felix Salten, illustrated by Barbara Cooney—the source of Disney’s animated film, and the first in a series

 - The Ego and the Id by Sigmund Freud

 - Towards a New Architecture by Le Corbusier